Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 Turf walls at the entrance of Ingólfsskáli

-The cement walls of Ingólfsskáli are timber panelled, but the outer walls are made of turf and the roof is covered with grass.
-You can see in my photo above how the turf by the entrance of Ingólfsskáli is stacked in order to get the best insulation.
+You can see in my photo above how the turf by the entrance of Ingólfsskáli is stacked to get the best insulation.
 The Vikings knew that good insulation in this cold country was vital for surviving the long winters.

 The Viking longhouse, Ingólfsskáli, is huge, with room for more than 400 people.
-I had only visited it from the outside as the restaurant was for groups only, but they recently changed that and Ingólfsskáli is open for individual guests as well at night on weekdays.
+I had only seen it from the outside as the restaurant was for groups only, but they recently changed that and Ingólfsskáli is open for individual guests as well at night on weekdays.

 Regína at Ingólfsskáli South-Iceland